netxms/netxms-doc/admin/ups-monitoring.rst

 connected to one UPS device.
 UPS device is APC Smart UPS 1700, connected with serial cable to Node_A on first COM port.
 Both nodes are running Windows operating system.
 You need to notify administrator if UPS goes to battery power, and shutdown both nodes in case of low battery condition.
-We assume that both nodes have NetXMS agent installed.
+We assume that both nodes have |product_name| agent installed.
 To accomplish this, do the following: